williamdasflores/reminder-note/README.md

-Simple CRUD using node.js, express, mongoose
+Simple CRUD using node.js, express, mongoose and React